alvaro4356/FibonacciAPIRest/README.md

 ## Possible Technical Problems and Solutions:

 - Have busy ports.
-Solution: Verify the the busy ports in the O.S for next use the free ports.
+SOLUTION: Verify the the busy ports in the O.S for next use the free ports.
 - Don't run the program on Windows 10.
-Solution: Install Windows 10 or run the program in a machine with Windows 10.
+SOLUTION: Install Windows 10 or run the program in a machine with Windows 10.

 ## Algorithm Description:
 The algorithm code is written in the "ValluesController.cs" section, "Controllers" folder.